medic/cht-docs/content/en/apps/guides/database/muting_in_dashboards.md

 ```

-to get a result set like below
+The query above will give you a result set like the one below:

 ```
 contact_uuid | muted_on      |  muted | report_id